-Finding a solution preoccupied her while she cleared customs at Toronto’s City Centre airport.
-The terminal’s glass doors slid closed behind her as she finished a phone call with a grunt of satisfaction then texted her client, Janos Pach, asking for a meeting ASAP.
+Devising the right solution preoccupied her while she cleared customs at Toronto’s Billy Bishop Airport.
+The terminal’s glass doors slid closed behind her as she finished a phone call with a grunt of satisfaction, then texted her client, Janos Pach, asking for a meeting ASAP.

 It was August and steam-bath humid along the waterfront.
-She had grabbed the first flight to New York to confirm her suspicions about Hudson Ventures.
-Now, night had fallen and she was coming home with even more questions.
+She had grabbed the first flight that morning to New York to confirm her suspicions about Hudson Ventures.
+Now, night had fallen, and she was coming home with even more questions.
 Her townhouse, a blessedly cool oasis of calm where she did her best thinking, was within easy walking distance.

 She tucked an errant curl of frizzy hair behind her ear.
 Her grey-green eyes narrowed.
 Should she call Carole?
 She really didn’t want to.
-Fuck.
+Damn.
 But she’d feel worse if she didn’t.

 “Hey, it’s me.
 Yeah, it’s been a while.
 Anyway, there’s something you need to know.
 It’s important.
 Obviously.
 I wouldn’t have called if it wasn’t.
-Get back to me as soon as you can.
-I’ll be at home.”
+Get back to me as soon as you can.”

 She shrugged her shoulder until her laptop bag rode more comfortably and set off with a mile-eating, graceful gait, heading home along a familiar route, her brain running numbers.
 A sickening weight grew in her chest.
 Despite everything else, she didn’t want to accept what the data revealed.

-The sidewalks were crowded with locals, mostly young professionals enjoying the summer night.
-On the narrow streets, runners and rollerbladers co-existed warily with parked cars and turning cabs.
-A guy in a tight t-shirt and shorts checked her out as he sped by.
+The sidewalks were crowded with locals, mostly young professionals enjoying the summer Friday night.
+On the narrow streets, runners and rollerbladers slipped around parked cars and turning cabs.
+A guy in a tight T-shirt and shorts checked her out as he ran by.
 She spotted a cyclist, a fit-looking woman wearing yellow spandex racing gear, resting on a bench.
 For a fleeting moment, Rachel considered getting out her bike and going for a ride.
-Fresh air and exercise would probably help clear her head, but a few of hours of online research would be more productive.
+Fresh air and exercise would probably help clear her head, but a few more hours of online research would be more productive.
 And a cold beer would be a lifesaver.

 Rachel reached her quiet cul-de-sac and approached her townhouse.
 She waved to a neighbour across the street who was trimming his rose bushes.
-She envied his meticulous devotion to the tiny front garden.
-He was a nice enough old guy but tonight she had no patience for his gossip.
-She twisted the key in her front-door lock and stepped inside.
+She envied his devotion to the tiny front garden.
+He was a nice enough old guy, but tonight she had no patience for gossip.
+She twisted the key in her front door lock and stepped inside.
 Wonderful cool air washed—

 She was yanked off her feet and slammed into the wall.

 Shock and pain engulfed her.
 She panicked.
 A huge hand roughly grabbed her hair.
 Fingers like claws shoved her face to the wall, holding her there.
-Her right arm was wrenched behind her back.
-Fetid breath scorched her neck.
+Her right arm was wrenched up behind her back.
+Hot, fetid breath scorched her neck.

 She heard the front door lock click shut.
-The foyer was suddenly pitch dark.
+The foyer was instantly pitched into a murky half-light.

 Her rage erupted.
 Chest tight.
 Acid bile in her throat.
 With a fierce burst of anger, she wrenched herself away from the wall.
 He slammed her back into it.
 She twisted.
 A mirror crashed to the floor and shattered.
-She blindly stomped back with her heel but he was as agile as a big feral cat.
+She blindly stomped back with her heel but he was quick as a feral cat.

 She opened her mouth to scream.
 He jacked up her arm.
 Pain burned through her body.
 White light exploded across her vision.

-“Not a word,” he said, his voice steady, his control unrelenting.
+“Not a word,” he growled, his voice steady, his control unrelenting.